-To be eligible, you must have completed a study program that will lead to a degree, diploma or certificate.
+To be eligible, you must have completed a study program that will lead to a degree, diploma, or certificate.
 The program must be from a designated educational institution with a minimum duration of 8 months.
-English (ESL) or French (FSL) as a second language courses are not eligible for this type of visa.
+English (ESL) or French (FSL) as second language courses are not eligible for this type of visa.

 There are a few pathways you can follow to get a work permit in Canada.
 You can use this questionnaire to find out how to get a work permit according to your nationality, age, language skills, work experience, etc.

 Mauritius Young Professional Occupation Permit